Jason5D/Who_Wants_To_Be_A_Millionaire_Terminal_Game/README.md

 6. Contributions

-- GEt in touch if you can help
+- Get in touch if you can help
 - Future goal, is to maintain a leaderboard for whoever has played to see who can get the furthest!
+- There is a slight issue with data from the API.
+Some data comes in corrupted so I will have to search for another api